 The Dublin coddle, cooked with banger sausages (the kind that tends to burst over high-heat cooking) and belly bacon, is just one of the many Irish recipes for boiled meat and vegetables.
 It is essentially a stew as the dish requires lengthy cooking over very low heat.
 I love it for its simplicity and the very little effort required to prepare it.

-3 large sausages, about 3 to 4 inches in length (smoky, spicy, sweet — your choice)
+- 3 large sausages each about 3 to 4 inches in length (smoky, spicy, sweet — your choice)

-4 to 6 cloves of garlic, crushed and peeled
+- 4 to 6 cloves garlic crushed and peeled

 - Heat the cooking oil in a pot with a thick bottom.
 Add the sausages and cook, turning occasionally, until lightly browned and the skins burst.
 Transfer the sausages to a plate.

-Ladle into bowls, sprinkle with parsley and serve hot.
+- Ladle the Dublin coddle into bowls, sprinkle with parsley and serve hot.

 If you cooked this dish (or made this drink) and you want to share your masterpiece, please use your own photos and write the cooking steps in your own words.